mramshaw/DynamoDB/README.md

 [MongoDB Atlas](http://docs.atlas.mongodb.com/getting-started/)

 * Offers a choice of cloud providers (AWS, Azure, GCP)
+* Widest choice of supported programming languages
+* A relatively old and mature offering, so offers good third-party tools
 * Seems to offer global clusters which pair well with [GCP's global VPCs](http://cloud.google.com/vpc/)
 * Offers the widest JSON support (including BSON)
 * Uses [JSON query syntax](http://docs.mongodb.com/manual/reference/operator/)
+* Offers [MongoDB Connector for BI](http://www.mongodb.com/products/bi-connector) which allows for standard SQL queries
 * Has a free tier which doesn't require a credit card
 * Seems to be playing catch-up with AWS and Azure (both of which have competing offerings)
 * Scaleable, both horizontally and vertically, but does not auto-scale